AlexChapman18/UnPhone-Foundry-Light-Controller/README.md

 - More effects and light animations;
 - Extending to more light structures (those moving ones);
 - Ability to control effect of each architecture, rather than effects working on all of them;

+- Color effects
+- Multi venue control
+- Ability for effects to continue to run even if UnPhone disconnects
+- Multi UnPhone support